Multi-Node LLM Serving Using sig LWS and vLLM

 Here are some parameters you might want to tweak:

-can be set to a small number if you are vRAM poor.
-It results reduced context window but saves vRAM.--enable-chunked-prefill=false
+• --max-model-len can be set to a small number if you are vRAM poor.
+It results in a reduced context window but saves vRAM.

-can also be utilised if you constantly hit OOM.--swap-space
+• --enable-chunked-prefill=false can also be used if you constantly hit OOM.

-is pretty hard to tune.
-Essentially the models are loaded into the CPU RAM first then being loaded into the vRAM.
-By default it’s 4GB but you can set it higher to speed up the model loading but do make sure you don’t run into OOM.
+• --swap-space is pretty hard to tune.
+Essentially, the models are loaded into the CPU RAM first then being loaded into the vRAM.
+By default, it’s 4GB, but you can set it higher to speed up the model loading but do make sure you don’t run into OOM.

 Observability

-The prometheus metrics are available out of box for scraping. https://github.com/vllm-project/vllm/blob/main/examples/production_monitoring/grafana.json should also give you some ideas how to visualise the data.
+The prometheus metrics are available out of the box for scraping. https://github.com/vllm-project/vllm/blob/main/examples/production_monitoring/grafana.json should also give you some ideas how to visualize the data.

 Big artifact loading